user0dev/mysplenum/README.md

-Emulation SplEnum without SPL_TYPES exception
+Emulation SplEnum without SPL_TYPES extension
+It only works with string constants